midhunkalarikkal/FullDomain/Notes/React.md

 ### `PARCEL` ###
 =================
-A: `Parcel` and `webpack` are the bundlers used mostly for `JavaScript` or `Typescript` code that helps you to `minify, clean, and make your code compact` so that it becomes easier to send a request or receive the response from the server when it usually takes you to transfer multiple files without using any bundler for loading the page of your application.
+`Parcel` and `webpack` are the bundlers used mostly for `JavaScript` or `Typescript` code that helps you to `minify, clean, and make our code compact` so that it becomes easier to send a request or receive the response from the server when it usually takes us to transfer multiple files without using any bundler for loading the page of our application.
 Both of these bundlers substantially reduce the time it takes for the transfer of data and files to the server from the application.
 Along with that both bundlers parcel and webpack remove the unnecessary comments, new lines, any kind of block delimiters, and white spaces while the functionality of the code remains unchanged.

 Use of `Parcel/Webpack`:
 Module bundlers are the way to organize and combine many files of JavaScript code into one file.
-A JavaScript bundler can be used when your project becomes too large for a single file or when you're working with libraries that have multiple dependencies.
+A JavaScript bundler can be used when our project becomes too large for a single file or when we are working with libraries that have multiple dependencies.

 Here is the refined version with duplicates removed and a concise, organized structure: